jvde-github/AIS-catcher/README.md

   <img src="https://user-images.githubusercontent.com/52420030/219856752-b3a09051-b913-49bd-8af3-bca2e7a25130.png" width="30%"/>
 </p>

- A few examples of live statiobns are available online, for example for [East Boston, US](https://kx1t.com/ais/).
+ A few examples of live stations are available online, for example for [East Boston, US](https://kx1t.com/ais/).
 Thank you [KX1T](https://kx1t.com/) for making this available.

 ## Purpose